Infrastructure of Changi Airport: Former Budget Terminal

 Changi Airport was the second in Asia (after Kuala Lumpur International Airport) to open a dedicated terminal catering to the budget traveller.
 The name of the Budget Terminal was decided as a result of a naming contest open to the public.
-However, the terminal is not included in the numbering scheme, even though it is the third passenger terminal to be opened when it opened on 26 March 2006; and Terminal 3 is actually the fifth terminal to be opened at the airport (with the fourth being the cargo terminal).
+However, the terminal is not included in the numbering scheme, even though it is the third passenger terminal to be opened when it opened on 26 March 2006, and Terminal 3 is actually the fourth terminal to be opened at the airport.

-To offer lower landing fees, handling fees and airport taxes, it cuts back on amenities such as aerobridges, elaborate physical structures and decorations in the passenger terminal building.
+To offer lower landing fees, handling fees, and airport taxes, it cuts back on amenities such as aerobridges, elaborate physical structures, and decorations in the passenger terminal building.
 There is no transfer facility at the Budget Terminal.

 In September 2008, expansion works costing $10 million began and took seven months to complete.
 The terminal was then able to handle seven million passengers a year, up from originally 2.7 million.
 There are more boarding gates, check-in counters, shops, and dining options.
 In addition, air-conditioning has been installed for arriving passengers.

 On 2 March 2012, it was announced that the Budget Terminal would be closed on 25 September 2012 and demolished to make way for Terminal 4.
 All airlines previously operating from the Budget Terminal moved to Terminal 2, after the last flight departed Budget Terminal at 2 am on 25 September.

 JetQuay CIP Terminal

-JetQuay CIP Terminal, is a privately run terminal, located in between T2 and the VIP terminal.
+JetQuay CIP Terminal is a privately run terminal, located in between T2 and the VIP terminal.
 JetQuay provides private check-in, baggage handling, and immigration clearance services.
 It is the second luxury airport terminal in the world to open after the Lufthansa First Class Terminal in Frankfurt Airport.
 However, unlike the Lufthansa First Class Terminal, JetQuay is an elite, dedicated CIP (Commercially Important People) terminal that can be used by any passenger travelling in any class, on any airline, through any terminal (T1, T2, T3, or T4).